tononjacopo/ricordella/README.md

 The project is a note-taking web application where users can create, manage, and prioritize notes with customizable titles, texts, and deadlines, providing an intuitive and efficient way to organize personal tasks and reminders.
 ## 🌐 Live Demo

-⚠️DUE TO MAINTENANCE REASON THE PAGE IS NO LONGER ONLINE, YOU CAN TEST IT FOLLOWING THIS [Installation Guide](#-installation)
+⚠️DUE TO MAINTENANCE REASON THE PAGE ATM IS NOT ONLINE

 ## 🔥 Features